JohannesDav/DMML2022_Nvidia/README.md

-# Data Mining and Machine Learning 2022:
-# Detecting the difficulty level of French texts Project
+# DMML22: Detecting the difficulty level of French texts Project

 ## Participants